ansel9618/youtube-etl/README.md

 ## **Orchestration**

 The DAG can be visualized using the Airflow UI through http://localhost:8080.
-The DAG can be broken down as follows
+The DAG can be broken down as follows;

 * Youtube data pull
 * Branching into either Staging Schema Creation or Updating